-In conjunction with her performance career and work with young musicians, Ms Dalabakis is a high-achieving and motivated performance scholar.
-Her PhD research falls under the umbrella of digital humanities and utilises digital tools to enhance and promote the legacy of Dimitris Dragatakis (1914 – 2001), an important Greek composer though lesser-known to other parts of the world, and his Concerto for Viola.
-Ms Dalabakis has co-presented at the National Music Education Association Conference in the USA, as well as Viola Convention in Gosford, Australia, and was an invited performer at the 45th International Viola Congress in Rotterdam.
-Most recently, she presented her PhD research at the 46th International Viola Congress in Poland and undertook an artist residency at the Greek Music Archives (Athens, Greece).
+In conjunction with her performance career and work with young musicians, Dr. Dalabakis is a high-achieving and motivated performance scholar.
+Her Ph.D. research focused on digital humanities and how to advance and promote the legacy and works of lesser known composers, specifically in the case of Greek composer Dimitris Dragatakis and his Concerto for Viola (2020).
+Dr. Dalabakis has co-presented at the National Music Education Association Conference in the USA, as well as Viola Convention in Gosford, Australia, has performed and co-presented at International Viola Congresses annually since 2017, presented her Ph.D. research at the 46th International Viola Congress in Poland, and undertook an artist residency at the Greek Music Archives (Athens, Greece).

-Ms Dalabakis graduated with a Bachelor of Music in performance from The Florida State University (2014), and shortly thereafter relocated to Wellington, NZ to pursue a Master of Music degree in performance at the New Zealand School of Music at the Victoria University of Wellington (2015).
-Ms Dalabakis would like to recognise the following awards and organisations for their previous and continued support of her performance and research: FSU Foundation (2011 – 2014); Florida Bright Futures Medallion Scholarship (2011 – 2014); Free Masons Lankhuysen/Whetu Kairangi Music Award (2015); Barbara Finlayson Scholarship Foundation (2015 – 2020).
+Dr. Dalabakis graduated with a Bachelor of Music in performance from The Florida State University (2014), and shortly thereafter relocated to Wellington, NZ to pursue a Master of Music degree in performance (2015) and later a Ph.D in Music (2020) at the New Zealand School of Music at the Victoria University of Wellington.
+Dr. Dalabakis would like to recognise the following awards and organisations for their previous and continued support of her performance and research: FSU Foundation (2011 – 2014); Florida Bright Futures Medallion Scholarship (2011 – 2014); Free Masons Lankhuysen/Whetu Kairangi Music Award (2015); Victoria University Joint Research Committee Grant (2016 – 2020); Barbara Finlayson Scholarship Foundation (2015 – 2020).